workingDog/SwiftUIColorSlider/README.md

 - nColors, the number of colors to display in the slider, default 100.
 - saturation, the desired saturation value, default 1.
 - brightness, the desired brightness value, default 1.
-- isDraggable, to allow the slider to be dragged around the screen, default=true
+- isDraggable, to allow the slider to be dragged around the screen, default true

 **ColorSlider** will display a slider gradient of colors, from white to black.